Rakeshvd/Product-Design-using-Design-Sprint/README.md

 ![alt text](https://designsprintkit.withgoogle.com/assets/img/method/sprint-framework-with-methods.png)

-In this Design Sprint project, I will be going through the exercises and we will discuss methods to simulate some of the group activities related to brainstorming.
+In this Design Sprint project, I will be going through the techniques of design sprint and we will discuss methods to simulate some of the group activities related to brainstorming.

 Product Scenario: